 Contemporary Arts Practice

-For students wanting a broad educational experience across all aspects of the visual arts.
+For individuals who want a broad educational experience across the visual arts.

-Scope to specialise during the latter stages of the course if you want.
+- Scope to specialise in the latter stages of the course

 Why study Contemporary Arts Practice ?

 Designed for individuals with more than one field of interest, through this course you can study a combination of visual art disciplines.
 With emphasis on making and thinking, you’ll cover a range of subjects.